kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

 Namespace, while Allison and her team are managing a website in the `site` Namespace.

-- Ian and Charlie work together to provide a cluster, `GatewayClass`, and `Gateway`, as above.
+- Ian and Chihiro work together to provide a cluster, `GatewayClass`, and `Gateway`, as above.

 - Ana and Allison independently deploy workloads and HTTPRoutes bound to the same `Gateway` resource.

-Again, this separation of concerns allows Charlie to enforce centralized policies [such as TLS](/guides/tls#downstream-tls) can be enforced at the Gateway.
-Meanwhile, Ana and Allison run their applications [in their own Namespaces](/guides/multiple-ns), but attach their Routes to the same shared Gateway, allowing them to independently control their [routing logic](/guides/http-routing), [traffic splitting rollout](/guides/traffic-splitting), etc., while not worrying about the things that Charlie and Ian are handling.
+Again, this separation of concerns allows Chihiro to enforce centralized policies [such as TLS](/guides/tls#downstream-tls) can be enforced at the Gateway.
+Meanwhile, Ana and Allison run their applications [in their own Namespaces](/guides/multiple-ns), but attach their Routes to the same shared Gateway, allowing them to independently control their [routing logic](/guides/http-routing), [traffic splitting rollout](/guides/traffic-splitting), etc., while not worrying about the things that Chihiro and Ian are handling.

 [HTTPRoute]:/api-types/httproute
 [GatewayClass]:/api-types/gatewayclass